mlsmall/AI-Chatbot-Application-Powered-by-an-LLM/README.md

 hf_api_key = os.environ['HF_API_KEY']
 ```

-The ```text_generation``` is an inference library is used to deal with open source LLM's.
-It enables you to run to the chatbot application locally and to load both API's: the key that connects us to the Falcom LLM, and the HuggingFace API needed to use the LLM.
+The ```text_generation``` library is an inference library that offers a convenient way of interfacing with open source LLM's.
+It enables you to run to the chatbot application locally and to load both API's.
+One for connectiong us to the Falcom LLM, and the second one is HuggingFace API key needed to use the LLM.

 ```python